How Best To Use The Few New Drugs To Treat Antibiotic-Resistant Germs?

 This idea needs to be tested in people.
 Read notes that many of the current rules about prescribing antibiotics are based on tests done long ago.
 Efforts to refine those practices have been based primarily on health outcomes rather than considering antibiotic resistance.

-Another idea is to hit germs with several drugs at once, the way tuberculosis is treated with a multi-drug combination.
-(Resistance still arises with TB, but largely when people fail to keep up their medication).
+Another idea is to hit germs with several drugs at once, the way tuberculosis is treated with a multidrug combination.
+(Resistance still arises with TB, but largely when people fail to keep up their medication.)

 "Psychologically it's a bit scary putting all your firepower into one regimen," Read admits.
 "On the other hand, it can work very effectively at preventing the evolution of resistance.
 So instead of just using drug A and that fails and then drug B and that fails, and then drug C, using A, B and C all together can stop any of them failing."